Senior Companion Care Services

 Benefits of senior companionship include:

-• Tackling challenges that come with aging, such providing personal transportation for seniors who can no longer drive
+- Tackling challenges that come with aging, such as providing personal transportation for seniors who can no longer drive

-• A regular set of eyes on a loved one to observe signs of aging, such as fall risk or memory loss
+- A regular (and possibly trained) set of eyes on a loved one to observe signs of aging, such as fall risk or memory loss

 Older adults who spend lots of time alone face an increased risk for different conditions and diseases.
 This includes dementia, forgetfulness, heart attack, stroke, chronic inflammation, depression, anxiety, perceived stress, and loneliness.3 Hiring a companion caregiver can help you feel less lonely and improve your health.